Paul McCrory has spent over 20 years working as an informal educator and trainer.

 University of Eastern Finland

 Also, although Paul's background is in science education (he has a BSc in physics and mathematics, an MSc in science communication, a PGCE in secondary education and a PhD in how science teachers can create interest through their delivery), the principles underlying how to engage learners are universal.
-He may still be a science communicator at heart, but he hopes to be able to support informal educators working in any subject.
+So, he now plans to support informal educators working in any subject.

 Paul McCrory is one of the UK’s leading science communicators.
 He has an enviable track record and always delivers a high quality product.